Argyll (car): The original Argyll marque

+In May 1914, Argylls submitted two water-cooled 6-cylinder inline aero-engines to the British War Office as part of a contest to select new aircraft engines.
+During the competition one of the engines broke its crankshaft.
+The other engine completed a six hour run test at full load winning a £100 prize.
+Ultimately the type was not selected for production.

 Argylls changed hands in 1914 and the Alexandria factory was sold to the Royal Navy for torpedo production.
 Car production was resumed on a small scale in the original Bridgeton works under the control of John Brimlow who had previously run the repair department.
 The first product from the new company was a revival of the pre-war 15·9 hp model, now with electric starter but few were sold.
-In 1922 it was joined by a 1½-litre sleeve valve model and in 1926 by the 12/40 sports.
+In 1922, it was joined by a 1½-litre sleeve valve model and in 1926 by the 12/40 sports.

 The company made a final appearance at the London Motor Show in 1927 and the last cars were probably made in 1928 though still advertised until Argyll closed in 1932.

+Models

 The second Argyll era

-The name was re-used in 1976 by a new company who made a mid-engined sports car, the Argyll GT in Lochgilphead, Scotland.
+The name was re-used in 1976 by a new company who made a mid-engined sports car, the Argyll GT, in Lochgilphead, Scotland.

 The new manufacturing company was founded by Bob Henderson.
 The new car was named after the original Argyll of 1898, in honour of a grandfather of one of the investors who worked in the Argyll factory at Alexandria.

 The only model was the mid-engined Argyll GT (or "Turbo GT"), which was based on a sturdy box section chassis with space frame clothed in a fibreglass bodyshell made next door to the old Arrol-Johnston factory in Dumfries by Solway Marine.
 The 1976 prototype car featured a turbocharged Rover V8 engine.
 A version with a turbocharged Saab engine was also mooted, but none were built.
 The suspension came from the Triumph 2500 and the gearbox was a ZF 5-speed unit.
 By undoing ten bolts, the entire rear end, suspension, gearbox and engine came away.

 A production version of the car, which made its debut in 1983, had a non-turbocharged version of the Douvrin Euro V6 as used by Renault, Peugeot and others, together with a Renault 30 transaxle.
 A turbocharged V8 of 3.5 - 4.2 litres, together with the ZF transmission, was an option, but none were built.
 Other engine options were the Lancia Beta engine and transmission, and a Buick V6 which had started out as a stillborn Indycar engine.
 A top speed of 160 mph (ca. 260 km/h) with the turbo V8 was claimed but never ratified.
 The quoted price at launch was £25-30,000, which was comparable to the contemporary Ferrari 308 GTB.
 Production capacity was stated to be twelve cars a year, but none were sold.
 The silver version used for the launch and publicity material belonged to the company accountant and was virtually never driven.